Western & Southern Open

 No. The Cincinnati tournament has had many different names since its beginning on September 18, 1899, including the Cincinnati Open, the Tri-State Tennis Championship, the Western Tennis Championship, the ATP Championship and Tennis Masters Series Cincinnati.

-When can I expect to receive my W&S Open tickets?Tickets are scheduled to begin being distributed from our office in Scottsdale around the end of March with tickets for the first week of the tournament being sent out first followed by second week orders.
+When can I expect to receive my Western & Southern Open tickets?Generally, tickets are distributed the middle to end of July.
 If you still haven't received your tickets within one week of your first day of attendance at the tournament, feel free to contact us.
 Otherwise, please rest assured that your ticket order is being processed normally.
-If this doesn't work with your travel plans, we can arrange to have your tickets shipped directly to your hotel in the Cincinnati area.
+If this doesn't work with your travel plans, we can arrange to have your tickets shipped directly to your hotel in the Western & Southern Openarea.

 Championship Tennis Tours